 Best Practices for Water Purification and Disinfection

-Water purification is the process of removing undesirable chemicals, biological contaminants, along with particles (leaves, dirt, and such) to make water safe and pleasant to drink.
+Water purification is the process of removing undesirable chemicals, and biological contaminants, along with particles (leaves, dirt, and such) to make water safe and pleasant to drink.
 It involves 3 basic steps; clarification, disinfection, and filtration.

 Each step is important to achieving safe, clean drinking water.
 One step may not be necessary depending on the water source.
 For instance; if the source is a contaminated municipal water supply, you may not need to clarify the water.
 A “boil order” is commonly issued when the water supply is contaminated.
 The water has already been clarified at the source, you need to disinfect the water to kill any living bacteria, viruses, or protozoa that may be in the water.